| .ANALYSIS

 It's the old folk tale of the oblivious emperor once

+again.
 No clothes.
+Conclusions ICANN is

 the private committee that would be king of the